ms2data/ms2-quick-start/README.md

 git clone https://github.com/ms2data/ms2-quick-start.git
 ```

-Then open the folder in VS Code or Cursor.
+Then open the folder in VS Code.

 ### MS2 Login

-Open the MS2 panel in the primary sidebar and click "Sign In".
-If you are prompted for the "organization", write in the name of the organization that was set up for you.
+Open the Explorer panel in the primary sidebar and expand the "MS2 Service" section.
+Click "Sign In" and then click "+ Add new organization" and write in the name of the organization that was set up for you.
 Then you will have to click "Allow" and then "Open" to get redirected to a web page where you can log in with your username and password or a Google account.
+When redirected back to VS Code, you will be prompted to select a project and you should choose "ms2-quick-start".
+This will load the connections needed for this quick start guide.
+Later you can change the project by clicking on the project name in the "MS2 Service" section.

 *NOTE: be sure to log in with the email address that you provided the MS2 admin when they set up your organization.*

-### Select Environment

-After login succeeds, you will be prompted to select an environment (choose "ms2-quick-start").
-If you aren't prompted for this, click where it says "No environment found" and then select the "ms2-quick-start" environment.
-This will load the connections needed for this quick start guide.

 ### Create a Semantic Model